spryker/spryker-docs/docs/scu/dev/connect-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-gitlab-managed-project.md

   - /docs/paas-plus/dev/onboard-to-spryker-code-upgrader/connect-spryker-ci-to-a-gitlab-managed-project.html
 ---

-There are two options for connecting Spryker CI to your repository: using Spryker CI's native integration or using an access token.
+There are two options for connecting Spryker Code Upgrader to your repository: using the native integration or using an access token.

 ## Connect using Spryker CI native integration